'There Are A Lot Of Questions': Arizona GOP Faces Concerns About Party Elections

 Kim Owens, a Republican who supported Arellano's bid for party chair, said the state party didn't allow observers to watch the vote-counting process, a violation of the party's election procedures.

-It's an accusation reminiscent of failed GOP complaints in multiple states last fall, such as Pennsylvania, where former President Donald Trump lost to President Biden.
+It's an accusation reminiscent of failed GOP complaints last fall in multiple states, such as Pennsylvania, where then-President Donald Trump lost to now-President Biden.

 State party leaders still haven't released a full tally of the votes cast during the convention.

-That includes the vote to re-elect Ward as party chair, but also controversial votes to censure top Arizona Republicans, including Gov. Doug Ducey, former U.S. Sen. Jeff Flake, and Cindy McCain, the widow of the late U.S. Sen. John McCain.
+That includes the vote to reelect Ward as party chair, but also controversial votes to censure top Arizona Republicans, including Gov. Doug Ducey, former U.S. Sen. Jeff Flake and Cindy McCain, the widow of late U.S. Sen. John McCain.

 "There are a lot of questions.
 There are a lot of concerns.
 And this is supposed to be the party of election integrity.
 And I don't think we had that on Saturday," Terry said.